tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Immunotherapy in oncology and the kidneys: a clinical review of the evaluation and management of kidney immune-related adverse events
  - acute tubulo-interstitial nephritis is most common kidney irAE, glomerular lesions and electrolyte disturbances also seen
  - recommend early use of carticosteroids when appropriate
+# Immunotherapy-mediated thyroid dysfunction: genetic risk and impact on outcomes with PD-1 blockade in non-small cell lung cancer
+ - thyroid irAE associated with anti-tumor response
+ - genetic risk for hypothyroidism associated with risk of developing thyroid irAEs
 # Improved survival with T cell clonotype stability after anti-CTLA-4 treatment in cancer patients
 # Abstract
  - **CTLA-4 blockade results in both expansion and loss of T cell clonotypes, global turnover of T cell repertoire**